Medically reviewed by Drugs.com. Last updated on Feb 1, 2022.

 Oritavancin has a terminal half-life of approximately 245 hours and a clearance of 0.445 L/h based on population pharmacokinetic analyses.

-The pharmacokinetics of oritavancin was examined in the Phase 3 ABSSSI trials in patients with normal renal function, CrCL ≥80 mL/min (n=238), mild renal impairment, CrCL 50-79 mL/min (n=48), and moderate renal impairment, CrCL 30-49 mL/min (n=11).
+The pharmacokinetics of oritavancin were examined in the Phase 3 ABSSSI trials in patients with normal renal function, CrCL ≥80 mL/min (n=238), mild renal impairment, CrCL 50-79 mL/min (n=48), and moderate renal impairment, CrCL 30-49 mL/min (n=11).
 Population pharmacokinetic analysis indicated that mild to moderate renal impairment had no clinically relevant effect on the exposure of oritavancin.
 No dedicated studies in dialysis patients have been conducted.

 Dosage adjustment of Orbactiv is not needed in patients with mild or moderate renal impairment.
 The pharmacokinetics of oritavancin in patients with severe renal impairment have not been evaluated.